paulbricman/paulbricman.github.io/docs/tools/autocards.md

 ## Samples

 To get a sense of the pipeline's performance, several samples from various disciplines are listed below.
-Each excerpt is followed by a set of automatically generated flashcards, which haven't suffered the slightest human tweak.
+Each excerpt is followed by a set of automatically generated flashcards, pairs of questions and answers, which haven't suffered the slightest human modification.

 ### Physics